malayyoub/Arabic-Articles-Author-Gender-Identification/README.md

 # Arabic-Articles-Author-Gender-Identification

-This daset is assocaited with the following papers (please, cite them if you use it):
+This dataset is assocaited with the following papers (please, cite them if you use it):

 - Kholoud Alsmearat, Mahmoud Al-Ayyoub, Riyad Al-Shalabi and Ghassan Kanaan.
 Author Gender Identification from Arabic Text.
 Journal of Information Security and Applications (JISA) 35: 85-95, August 2017. https://doi.org/10.1016/j.jisa.2017.06.003